-\$450,000,000 Floating Rate Class A(2014-3) notes.
+\$1,500,000,000 Class A(2017-4) notes.

-These Class A(2014-3) notes are part of a series of notes called the "Card series."
+These Class A(2017-4) notes are part of a series of notes called the "Card series."
 The Card series consists of Class A notes, Class B notes, Class C notes and Class D notes.
-The Class A(2014-3) notes are a tranche of the Class A Card series notes.
+The Class A(2017-4) notes are a tranche of the Class A Card series notes.

-These Class A(2014-3) notes are issued by, and are obligations of, the issuing entity, the Capital One Multi-asset Execution Trust.
+These Class A(2017-4) notes are issued by, and are obligations of, the issuing entity, the Capital One Multi-asset Execution Trust.
 The issuing entity has issued and expects to issue other classes and tranches of notes of the Card series which may have different interest rates, interest payment dates, expected principal payment dates, legal maturity dates and other characteristics.
 In addition, the issuing entity may issue other series of notes which may have different interest rates, interest payment dates, expected principal payment dates, legal maturity dates and other characteristics.
-See "The Notes-Issuances of New Series, Classes and Tranches of Notes" in the accompanying prospectus.
+See "The Notes-Issuances of New Series, Classes and Tranches of Notes."
+The notes will be issued under the indenture and the asset pool supplement, between COMET and the indenture trustee.
+Each series of notes will be issued under an indenture supplement between COMET and the indenture trustee.
+The Card series notes will be issued under the Card series indenture supplement, which supplements the indenture and the asset pool supplement.